lubiku35/czc_selenium_website_testing/README.md

 5. For each element, click on it to navigate to the corresponding page.
 6. After each iteration, return to the main page to reset the state for the next iteration.

+**Expected Result**: The user should be able to browse the web page without any errors or limitations and experience smooth navigation throughout the website.

+---

 ### Create New Account Test

 This test case verifies the functionality of creating a new account on the website.

+**Test Scenario**:

 1. Navigate to the website URL.
 2. Accept cookies by clicking on the "Accept Cookies" button.